Ameta-Finance/Ameta.Core.Banking.Frontend/README.md

 Access the webapp on http://localhost:4200 in your browser.

 ### Docker compose
-It is possible to do a 'one-touch' installation of Mifos X Web App using containers (AKA "Docker").
+It is possible to do a 'one-touch' installation of Ameta Core Web App using containers (AKA "Docker").
 Fineract now packs the mifos community-app web UI in it's docker deploy.

 As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see